vekatze/neut/book/src/introspection.md

 # Introspection

 You can get some states of the compiler by using `introspect`.
-In particular, you can get the information of the target platform.
+In particular, you can get the information about the target platform.
 This information can then be exploited to change the behavior of a function according to the target platform:

 ```neut
 define my-func(): i64 {